xmniu/ZCounting-1/README.md

 Many aspects in the code can be improved.

-Notes: so far we keep mutiple versions, in order to use in various purpose: testZCounting3.py: used for 2017 data, in a "semi-automatic" way testZCounting4.py: the MAIN one, aim to be used with cron jobs for 2018 data, in a fully automatic way testZCounting5.py: used for optimization purpose/tests, not with cron jobs, for 2018 data
+Notes: so far we keep mutiple versions, in order to use in various purpose:<br />
+testZCounting3.py: used for 2017 data, in a "semi-automatic" way<br />
+testZCounting4.py: the MAIN one, aim to be used with cron jobs for 2018 data, in a fully automatic way<br />
+testZCounting5.py: used for optimization purpose/tests, not with cron jobs, for 2018 data<br />